dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ###### Spoil Sustenance

 When cast on an edible item, it will become poisoned.
-A creature that eats or drinks the product by failing their MD roll will be under the poisoned condition.
+A creature that eats or drinks the product by failing their mental defense roll will be under the poisoned condition.

 ###### System Shock

 When this spell is cast on a creature, it causes a brief pause to the victim’s life support mechanisms; heart, lungs, and brain are stopped for a split second.
-On a successful spell, the victim will be under the Incapacitated condition for the duration of the spell.
+On a successful spell, the victim will be under the _incapacitated_ condition for the duration of the spell.

 #### Deceit

 Lies, trickery, illusions, and falsehood...
 Ruco is the master of them all.
-Their holy symbol is a white, black and teal open hand facing forward, upside down, with a simple smile in its palm.
+Their holy symbol is a white, black and teal open hand facing forward, upside down, with a simple curve depicting a smile in its palm.
 Their physical depiction is that of a genderless, small, cloaked humanoid with four arms, and a face forever hidden.

 Ruco’s magic temporarily tricks the minds and senses of others.
 It can also affect the minds of other creatures to attempt control.
 Also, spells that produce illusions are included in this field.